Project Spotlight: Mythos and Maps

 • PDHPE – communication, decision-making, and self-expression

 By the end of Mythos and Maps, your learner won’t just have imagined a world — they’ll have built one.
-And in the process, they’ll discover how creativity, structure, and storytelling work together to make learning come alive.
+And in the process, they’ll discover how creativity, structure, and storytelling work together to make their ideas come alive.

 Previous